FAQ

 Q: Are there any other costs?

-The club also sells club apparel like hoodies, sweatpants, jackets, and other gear, including shoes, bags, ankle braces, and kneepads online through our clothing and equipment supplier.
+The club also sells other club apparel like hoodies, sweatpants, jackets, and other gear, including shoes, bags, ankle braces, and kneepads online through our clothing and equipment supplier.
 These items are all optional.

 Q: What is your policy on playing time?

-A: Each coach has different policies and philosophies regarding playing time, so please contact your coach for more information.
-Volleyball BC has a mandated "fair play" rule at 12, 13 and 14U tournaments.
+A: Each coach has different philosophies regarding playing time, so please contact your coach for more information.
+Volleyball BC has a mandated “fair play” rule at 12, 13 and 14U tournaments.
 This means that players who did not play in set 1 must play in set 2 of a match.
 This allows for more athletes to play in every match.
 This rule is not in place in 15-18U competitions.

-A: Absolutely.
-Our teams practice twice a week and our coaches try to schedule practices so that all team members can be present as much as possible.
 Different coaches will have different demands for attendance at practices and tournaments, so please contact your coach to find out what their expectations are.

 Q: Are the coaches certified?